 To effectively personalize instruction, technology needs to provide useful data that sheds light on learners’ strengths, challenges, interests, and aptitudes.
 Educators need to be taught how to use this data to diagnose students’ learning needs, identify the appropriate instruction, and monitor student progress.
 By revealing students’ strengths and unveiling opportunities, data can help teachers harness and allocate resources more effectively to ensure every student is a confident, capable, lifelong learner.

 2. Offer a student-driven learning path

-Effective personalized learning programs provide tailored instruction that help all students master content and progress as quickly as possible.
+Effective personalized learning programs provide tailored instruction that helps all students master content and progress as quickly as possible.
 Individualized curricula are respectful of each student’s needs and do not force the student to wade through a “one-size-fits-all” curriculum.
 Successful software offers laser-focused, research-based curricula that provide the exact remediation, practice, or challenge each student needs to advance his or her learning trajectory.

 3. Make instruction accessible for all

 Learners vary greatly in the ways they process content material.
 Research confirms that students are better able to understand content when information and tasks are explained using a wide array of modalities and instructional formats that correspond to their unique learning preferences.
 Studies also show achievement is enhanced when students are provided with multiple ways to develop and express their knowledge.